 Paddling in the dark can be both exhilarating and a little scary.
-In this article, we will share the best kayak lights for night paddling.
-If you plan on paddling under the stars, read on, we’ve got you covered.
+This article will share the best kayak lights for night paddling.
+If you plan on paddling under the stars, we’ve got you covered.

-Some folks paddle before the sun comes up to get to their favorite fishing spot at daybreak.
+Some folks paddle before the sun rises to get to their favorite fishing spot at daybreak.
 Anglers also know that certain fish are more active at night.
-Once you have a fish on, you will need some light to reel in your catch.
+Once you have a fish on, you will need some light to reel your catch.

 Whatever the reason, kayak lights will serve you well.
-Kayak light requirements differ by region, but you will generally need some sort of light if you are kayaking in the dark.
+Kayak light requirements differ by region, but you will generally need some light if you are kayaking in the dark.